nesfit/bonnet-ics-library/imadics/source/IcsMonitor/Readme.md

 ## Usage

-The tool provides two main functions, namely, building a profile from normal traffic and examining the provided communication for violating the expected traffic patterns.
+The tool provides two main functions: building a profile from normal traffic and examining the provided communication for violating the expected traffic patterns.
 The tool provides the following commands:

 | Command       | Description |
 | ------------- | -------------------- |